kthejoker/HadoopTweetAnalyser/README.md

 ![Azure Portal Main Page](/../screenshots/screenshots/AzurePortal.JPG?raw=true "Azure Portal main page")

 3. Add a Storage Account.
 Select "NEW" at the bottom of the portal, then Data Services -> Storage -> Create.
 Provide a unique subdomain for your URL, and be sure to choose an Affinity Group near your location for this demo.
+Wait until the Storage Account has been provisioned.
-4. Once your Storage Account has been provisioned, add your new HDInsight Cluster.
+4. Add your new HDInsight Cluster.
 Again select "NEW" at the bottom of the portal, then Data Services -> HDInsight -> Hadoop.
-Choose another unique subdomain for your cluster's URL, choose "2 data nodes" for the cluster size, a password to access the cluster via HTTP (remember this for later!), and for the Storage Account choose the Storage Account you created in step 3.
+Choose "2 data nodes" for the cluster size, and remember the password you choose here, as you'll need it later in the demo.

 ![Create a new HD Insight Cluster](/../screenshots/screenshots/NewHDInsightCluster.JPG?raw=true "Create a new HD Insight Cluster")